Chatbot vs. Live Chat: What is the Difference and How to Choose the Right One

 If brands want to scale chat channels, save costs, create a seamless customer experience with intelligent threading, direct chats to the right agent, and be available 24/7, then it’s time.
 Brands will need a solution that combines live chat and chatbots.

-Can’t decide whether a chatbot or
+Can’t decide whether a chatbot or live chat?

 Schedule a demo with our CEO and she will come up with the best options including the specifics of your business! 😉